robertleelittleiii/Salido-challenge/README.md

 ## UI Considerations

-In my demo applicaiton below, I am using silverweb_cms gem as the user interface component layer.
+In my demo application below, I am using silverweb_cms gem as the user interface component layer.
 This is the CMS gem I developed to allow me to quickly build systems.
 It utilizes live edit and instantiation of models to be edited (like creating a folder in the apple finder).
 It also makes use of a javascript/ruby gem called best-in-place for the live edit fields.
-This library was pulled into the CMS gem 3 years ago and heavily modified to support callbacks and validiations.
-This gives the web applicaton an IOs UI feel and allows me to focus on the business rules and application logic.
+This library was pulled into the CMS gem 3 years ago and heavily modified to support callbacks and validations.
+This gives the web application an IOs UI feel and allows me to focus on the business rules and application logic.

 ###DayParts